AltF02/x11-rs/README.md

 The X11 libraries written in C are available under the terms of the MIT license.
 These bindings are available as public domain.

-As of 2017 I don't have as much time to work on this myself as I once did (due to school and work, both full time), but feel free to submit a pull request if anything you need is missing!